 Pursuing MS in Germany can help you to have a great career option ahead.
 So, if you are planning to stay in Germany to complete your studies, you are on a right track.
-Having one of the lowest unemployment rates in the European Union, Germany attracts a large number of qualified professionals across the world.
+Having one of the lowest unemployment rates in the European Union, Germany attracts a large number of qualified professionals from around the world.
 After completing the degree in Germany you have approximately, 18 months on hand to find your job.
 But if you return to your county soon after completing your degree then this duration is reduced to six months.
 Popularly known for its Research and Development; Germany assures constant innovation for the people working over there.
 Therefore, it is a great country to learn and work in.

 Most Prominent Industries to approach in Germany are:

 • Electrical and Electronics

 • Steel and Metal